All My Tips For The Best Bath Of Your Life

 If you can’t get your hands on Epsom salts, then you can just add sea salt to your bath, which is full of trace minerals that are also really good for your skin.

 I also like to add green clay to my bath sometimes, which is the ultimate detoxing bath ritual – and yes, it kinda does look like you’re getting into a bowl of mud!
 However, clay helps to draw out toxins in your skin and it can also help with body acne and congested skin.
-Just add between one and two cups of clay powder (you can also add a couple of drops of essential oil), and sit back and relax for 30 minutes.
+Just add around half to one cup of clay powder (you can also add a couple of drops of essential oil), and sit back and relax for 30 minutes.

 I’ve been putting oils in my bath for years and it really helps soften, nourish, and moisturize my skin.
-You can either just add oil by itself or mix it in with bath salts.
-Right now, I’m obsessed with the Kopari Coconut Melt, $28, but you can also use other oils that you might have at home, like olive oil or grapeseed oil, which all contain fatty acids and vitamins that your skin will love.
+You can either just add oil by itself or mix it in with bath salts or bubble bath.
+Coconut oil is easy to find and is super nourishing and moisturizing, but you can also use other oils that you might have at home, like olive oil or grapeseed oil, which all contain fatty acids and vitamins that your skin will love.
 I love how insanely soft my skin feels when I get out of the bath – just be sure to pat yourself dry to leave the oils on your skin.